oudeismetis/oudeis/content/projects/thanos.md

 Most of these challenges have been met.
 Myself and another teammate got our HAM radio licenses.
 We've built and tested a working APRS transmitter.
-We've done a lot a research on launch locations, times, etc.
+We've done a lot of research on launch locations, times, etc.
-Just need to finish building the payload, weigh it, and begin final calculations.
+Just need to wait for better high altitude winds for a better weekend launch (Summer 2019?)
+The do a final "dress rehearsal" before launch date.

 #### Abandoned Ideas
 None so far.
 We've kept the project rather MVP.
 Goal is the track and recover the payload.
-Camera and altimiter on board to capture images from burst altitude (and to know how hight that was).
+Camera and altimeter on board to capture images from burst altitude (and to know how hight that was).
-Thats it for this first launch.
+That's it for this first launch.

 #### Inspiration
 Always wanted to "send something to space"